Poojughatole/Pooju/README.md

 # Pooju
-echo "You are brave and you are best example of beauty with brain"
+echo "You are brave and you are best example of beauty with brain" Author POoja